zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/provision-database/adb-provision-moviestream.md

 3. Give basic information for the autonomous database:

 <if type="freetier">
-    - __Choose a compartment__ - Select the compartment you just created.
+    - __Choose a compartment__ - Select the compartment that will contain your Autonmous Database instance.
     - __Display Name__ - Enter a memorable name for the database for display purposes.
 For this lab, use __My Quick Start ADW__.
     - __Database Name__ - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters.
 (Underscores not initially supported.)
 For this lab, use __MYQUICKSTART__.